nemtrif/utfcpp/README.md

 Available in version 1.0 and later.

-Given the iterators to two UTF-8 encoded code points in a seqence, returns the number of code points between them.
+Given the iterators to two UTF-8 encoded code points in a sequence, returns the number of code points between them.

 ```cpp
 template <typename octet_iterator>